 Affordable housing is a human right!
 As a civil engineer, I aspire to ensure that people can live attractively, affordably and ecologically at fair rents.
 But there is still a long way to go to achieve this goal.
 Currently, high-income households in major German cities spend around 20% of their income on rent, while households on the poverty line have to spend almost half of their income.
 At the same time, the construction sector has a persistently high demand for resources and energy, around 38% of global CO2 emissions and a very high volume of waste.
 It has thus moved away from the Paris Agreement.

-I want to lead the way to an ecological and socially responsible housing and construction policy now!
-We must create symbiosis between people, nature and their environment.
+As chairman of the committee for housing, urban development, construction and municipalities, I want to embark on the path to an ecological and socially compatible housing and construction policy!
+We have to create the symbiosis between people, nature and their environment.

 Socially acceptable housing construction must be promoted and expanded through regulations.
 Existing areas must be used efficiently and according to demand.
 In rural areas, e.g. in the Lausitz region, I would like to promote regional development.